 Your average cyclone on the other hand, travels at around 8-knots (10-knots if she’s a runner).
 So the chances of getting ‘caught’ in a cyclone in the Indian Ocean are rare, especially as cruise ships during the South African cruise season navigate up and down the coasts of South Africa and Mozambique, with just one or two runs across open ocean to Mauritius.

 In addition, cruise ships have extremely sophisticated weather tracking systems and major cruise lines like MSC Cruises work with leading weather forecasters to keep their vessels out of harms way.
+Because of this, the chances of a dangerous weather system cutting your cruise ship off in the channel are rare.

 Can the seas be rougher during the cyclone season, even if there isn’t a storm?